OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:57

-Kain, Gibeah, and Timnah—ten cities and their villages.
+Kain, Gibeah, and Timnah—ten cities along with their villages.

 ## Joshua 15:58